Slaymish/my-digital-garden/src/site/notes/EEEN Assignment 2.md

 c.
 In the 8051, how many bits is Register A?

 ```
-The Accumulator is an 8-bit register
+The Accumulator is an 8-bit register (1 byte)
 ```

 d.
 In the 8051, what register holds the address of the next instruction to be executed